 • In his debate with Biden, Ryan maintained that Obama promised "unemployment would never get to 8 percent."
 He made no such promise.
 This estimate of the employment rate was contained in a report (complete with strong disclaimers) released by the President's Council of Economic Advisers.
-These economists were correct in the number of jobs the stimulus would create, but they underestimated the number of jobs the Great Recession would eliminate.
-On this point here is their
+These economists were

-- disclaimer: "Forecasts of the unemployment rate without the recovery plan vary substantially.
+- correct in the number of jobs the stimulus would create, but they underestimated the number of jobs the Great Recession would eliminate.
+On this point here is their disclaimer: "Forecasts of the unemployment rate without the recovery plan vary substantially.
 Some private forecasters anticipate rates as high as 11 percent." - During the primary campaign Romney declared that "more Americans have lost their jobs under Barack Obama than any president in modern history."
 Exempting the first year of all presidents since World War II, a proviso that is always granted, George W. Bush was the only one who had a net loss of jobs-1.31 million.
-According to free-market The Economist Obama now (October 2012) has a net gain of 125,000 jobs after the loss of 5.2 million jobs to the Great Recession. - Romney claims that "women account for 92.3 percent of the job lost under Obama."
+According to the November 2 jobs report, Obama now has a net gain of 580,000 jobs after the loss of 5.2 million jobs to the Great Recession. - Romney claims that "women account for 92.3 percent of the job lost under Obama."
 PolitiFact rechecked its data and consulted more experts after the Romney campaign complained, but they held firm with "mostly false."
 Since the Great Recession began, 3.4 million American males have lost their jobs compared to 1.8 million females. - Romney has charged that Obama "gave the auto companies to the UAW."
 The stock that the union received in return for its negotiated health benefits has been placed in an independent trust that the union can use only for that purpose.
-UAW equity is not risk free because of the volatility of the stock market. - During the primary campaign Romney issued this dire warning: "We are only inches away from no longer being a free economy."
+UAW equity is not risk free because of the volatility of the stock market.
+Romney's charge that Obama "sold Chrysler to Italians who are going to build Jeeps in China" was his most recent "pants on fire"-a record 19 in Politifact history. - During the primary campaign Romney issued this dire warning: "We are only inches away from no longer being a free economy."
 According to the libertarian Cato Institute, the largest decrease in economic freedom since World War II came during the Bush II era, when U.S. dropped from 8.55 to 8.04 on a scale of 10.
 During Obama's first year, the score climbed to 8.06, fell to 7.96 in 2010, and then to 7.8 in 2011.
 (The U.S. is now in 10th place just ahead of Denmark).
 If the Cato scale was a yard stick, one inch of losing our economic freedom would be a score of .277, which is far, far below the worst Cato score of 4.08 for Zimbabwe. - At the GOP debate on January 7, Romney declared that Americans make 50 percent more than Europeans do.
 This of course is not true.
 According to data from the CIA, average incomes per person are higher in Luxembourg and Norway, and 10 other European countries are within 50 percent or less of the U.S. Without adjusting for purchasing power, this list would have been much longer.
 Most European countries have higher costs of living. - Romney constantly complains that President Barack Obama wants to make the U.S. a European welfare state.
 This of course is false.
 Most European welfare states have paid maternity/paternity leave (up to 18 months), universal child care, universal health care, and universal elder care.
 I challenge anyone to point out where Obama has committed the country to these admirable goals.